Burning Fight

-is a beat 'em up arcade game released by SNK in 1991 for the Neo Geo MVS system.
+is a 1991 beat 'em up video game developed and published by SNK for arcades on the Neo Geo MVS system.
 Introduced to capture a share in the then-popular beat 'em ups market, it was meant to compete with Technōs' Double Dragon, the leader of the genre at the time.
 Three years after its release in the arcades and on the Neo Geo AES, it was released on Neo Geo CD as the only other home version.

-The game is produced by Eikichi Kawasaki, one of SNK's founders and the man behind various well-known SNK titles, such as Fatal Fury, Art of Fighting and Samurai Shodown series.

-A re-released version of Burning Fight is included in SNK Arcade Classics Vol. 1, which was released for the PlayStation 2, PlayStation Portable and Wii in 2008.
+The game was produced by SNK co-founder Eikichi Kawasaki, best known for his work on various other SNK titles, such as the Fatal Fury, Art of Fighting, and Samurai Shodown series.
+A re-release version of Burning Fight is included in SNK Arcade Classics Vol. 1, which was released for the PlayStation 2, PlayStation Portable and Wii in 2008.

-Story
+Plot

-Duke and Billy, two popular and renowned New York City Police detectives, are hot on the trail of a dangerous Japanese crime syndicate.
-Their investigation has led them to the mean streets of Japan where they meet a police officer and martial arts expert named Ryu.
+Duke Edwards and Billy King, two renowned New York City Police detectives, are hot on the trail of a dangerous Japanese crime syndicate.
+Their investigation has led them to the mean streets of Japan where they meet a police officer and martial arts expert named Ryu Saeba.
 Ryu agrees to join the NYPD detectives as they track down the crime syndicate bosses and end their reign of terror once and for all.